entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Songmingolepis conspicilatus* is ?.
 > - The coding of *Chahuaqingolepis magniporus* is 1.
+> - The coding of taxon 2 from Songming is 0.

 33. Semicircular pit-line: absent (0); present (1).
 > Zhu (1996), Character 41; Jia *et al.* (2010), Character 23; Pan *et al.* (2018), Character 41; Wang and Zhu (2018), Character 33; Liu *et al*.
 (2023), Character 33; Plax and Lukševičs (2023), Character 33; Luo *et al*.
 (2025), Character 33.